10 Best Bad & Fair Credit Car Loans

 Check your credit report

 A mistake on your credit report can cost you points on your credit score.
 So it’s worth checking your credit report before applying for a bad credit car loan to ensure all the details are in order.
 You can get a copy of your credit report for free and fix mistakes by contacting the creditor.
-Learn how to get your credit score here.

 Apply with a cosigner

 Bringing on someone with a higher credit score or a higher income can increase your chances of approval for car financing if you have bad credit.
-And if you plan on sharing the car, you’ll share the responsibility for paying it off.

 Benefits of bad credit car loans

 • In-house dealership loans.
-Rather than working with a conventional lender, some bad credit loans are provided by auto dealerships that offer in-house financing for your car purchase.
+Rather than working with a conventional lender, some bad credit loans are provided by auto dealerships that offer convenient in-house financing for your car purchase.

 • Large inventory.
 You can choose from new and pre-owned cars, trucks, SUVs and minivans on offer from dealerships partnered with bad credit car lenders.